RiLeone/warbot/README.md

 The turn is over.
 C won the battle and thus is now in control of what formerly known as G. Who knows if the fierce Gers will revolt in the future?
-New neighbors have been devined for (all) the states.
+New neighbors have been defined for (all) the states.
 The game can continue - what will happen next?